 About "Bad_Fuses" message

-The ATmega328P processors in the Navitop motor controllers were programmed with the Arduino IDE after configuring the fuses to allow the processor to operate at 8MHz with the external crystal.
-The Arduino IDE does not allow you to assign a precise hexadecimal value to these bytes, but only to configure the processor's operating parameters.
+Prior to June 2025, the ATmega328P processors in Navitop motor controllers were programmed using the Arduino IDE software.
+The fuse settings of the ATmega328P processor were configured by the IDE to allow the processor to operate at 8 MHz using the external quartz crystal.
+The Arduino IDE software does not allow specifying a precise hexadecimal value for these bytes, but only allows configuring the processor's operating parameters.

 Unlike important messages, this message never appears on the LCD screen.
 It indicates that pypilot has detected that the 3 configuration fuse bytes of the ATmega328P are not strictly identical to the ones Sean is using.
 The warning was primarily intended for people programming their own Arduinos, as a hint, as some fuse settings are important, while others are not.